-The Tourism Industry Association has been contracted to implement recommendations 3 and 4, while Outdoors New Zealand has been contracted to implement recommendations 5 and 6.
+TIA has been contracted to implement recommendations 3 and 4, while Outdoors New Zealand were contracted to implement recommendations 5 and 6.
 Each Association has a contractual responsibility to support the other assocaition with implementing these recommendations.

 3. That a generic practice guide be developed for the adventure tourism and outdoor commercial sector (other than for adventure aviation activities, commercial jet boating and rafting)

 The Generic Practice Guide has taken the form of the Support Adventure website.
 The content of this website has been developed via an extremely consultative process involving hundreds of operators and experts in safety in adventure and outdoor activities.